Pulitzer Prize-winning photojournalist Danish Siddiqui killed in Afghanistan

 Afghanistan’s ambassador to India says he is ‘deeply disturbed by the sad news’

-The Pulitzer Prize-winning Reuters photojournalist Danish Siddiqui has been killed in Kandahar while reporting on the frontline of the Afghan conflict, Afghanistan’s ambassador to India said on Friday.
+The Pulitzer Prize-winning Reuters photojournalist Danish Siddiqui was killed in Kandahar on Friday while reporting on the frontline of the Afghanistan conflict.

+Reuters confirmed the news in a joint statement from the organisation’s president Michael Friedenberg and editor-in-chief Alessandra Galloni, with the pair saying they were “urgently seeking more information, working with authorities in the region”.

+Siddiqui, a senior photographer who had worked for Reuters since 2010, was killed by Taliban gunfire while reporting on efforts by the Afghan Special Forces to retake the main market area of Spin Boldok, near the border with Pakistan.

+The journalist had told his employer earlier on Friday that he had been wounded in the arm by shrapnel, Reuters said.
+He was recovering well after treatment and had been talking to shopkeepers in Spin Boldok when the Taliban attacked again, the US news agency quoted an Afghan commander as saying.

-Ambassador Farid Mamundzay said he was “deeply disturbed by the sad news of the killing of a friend” and said Siddiqui had been embedded with Afghan security forces at the time.
+Afghanistan’s ambassador Farid Mamundzay was among the first to report the news of Siddiqui’s death on Friday, saying he was “deeply disturbed by the sad news of the killing of a friend”.

+Normally based in India, Siddiqui had been embedded as a journalist with the Afghan Special Forces since earlier this week and was covering their long and gruelling missions in Kandahar on the ground, documenting much of it on his Twitter page.

 Siddiqui won the Pulitzer Prize in 2018 alongside his Reuters colleagues for his work on the Rohingya refugee crisis.